-Starting with the addition of Arizona records, some annotations have been added to taxa in the site faunal lists.
+Starting with the addition of Arizona records (and picking up earlier as time allow), some annotations have been added to taxa in the site faunal lists.

 These annotations appear like this, in different sized font and inset beneath the taxon involved.

 The most common annotation is the listing of the name under which the taxon was reported if the name has changed.
 Less commonly, some other aspect is commented upon.
-Annotations may be added to non-Arizona accounts as time allows.
+Annotations may be added to earlier site accounts as time allows.

 Each taxon has its sites of occurrence mapped.
-No attempt has been made to be extremely accurate in placement of the dots representing the sites, the maps being designed largely to show the pattern of distribution.
+Be warned that no attempt has been made to be extremely accurate in placement of the dots representing the sites, the maps being designed largely to show the pattern of distribution.
 Site names, however, are listed in each account.
-Blancan-age sites are shown with a yellow-centered dot; Irvingtonian-age sites with a green-centered dot; Rancholabrean with a red-centered dot, and Pleistocene sites not specified as to North American Land Mammal Age with a dark blue-centered dot.
+Rancholabrean sites are shown with a red-centered dot, Irvingtonian-age sites with a green-centered dot, Blancan-age sites with a yellow-centered dot, and Pleistocene sites not specified as to a lower chronological level with a dark blue-centered dot.
+Sites where two land mammal ages are found or where it is uncertain to which of two ages applies are shown with a split dot.
 In a few cases, records have been rejected and the site to which the taxon was assigned shown with a light-blue-centered dot.
 Where a reasonable approximation of the locality of a site cannot be made, a black dot is placed in the center of the dot's color field.
 Usually the dot will be placed near the center of the county involved (some taxa are cited only as Grand Canyon; in those cases, the dot will be placed toward the center of the canyon).

 In the site and taxon accounts, citations usually are to those deemed by me to likely be most useful to the reader.
-In many cases, this is to one of the summaries of Pleistocene taxa (such as Harris 1993c; Morgan and Lucas 2003, 2005).
+In many cases, this is to one of the summaries of Pleistocene taxa (such as Harris 1993c; Morgan and Lucas 2003, 2005, Jefferson 1991a and 1991b).
 Occasionally, in addition to literature cited, other pertinent references may be listed to allow the reader to delve deeper if so inclined.
 In some cases, I have not personally reviewed these references.

 Although most people can easily visualize horses, bison, and camels, relatively few have a mental image of a Bushy-tailed Woodrat or a Merriam's Shrew.
 Since a large portion of the Pleistocene fauna survives today, I have tried to include images of many of the taxa; hopefully, this will help some of the dried bones come alive in the minds of the viewer.

 A "?" indicates considerable doubt regarding the identification.
-Usually this means that the (often fragmented) specimen is consistent with the taxon, but there are other taxa also consistent with the characters available; a sort of "playing the odds".
+Usually this means that the (often fragmented) specimen is consistent with the taxon, but there is no diagnostic feature present to separate it from some other taxa; a sort of "playing the odds".
 A "cf." (abbreviation of the Latin word for "compare") indicates a likely correct identification, but one that is not certain.
 The listing of "?" or "cf." alone indicates the uncertainty applies to the species, but not the genus unless only the generic name is given; where the uncertainty applies to genus and species, the listing is given as ? or cf. gen. et sp.
 "UTEP" indicates that the taxon is represented by unpublished material in the Paleobiology Collection, UTEP Biodiversity Collection, or that some change in the published data has occurred.
 Situations where a genus can be recognized but the species cannot be identified is given as the generic name followed by "sp."
 For example, Neotoma sp.

 The rapid and far-flung changes in nomenclature and taxonomy pose special difficulties when attempting to compile fossil records from publications spanning a number of decades.
-Straight-forward synonymy is only a minor problem; where the real difficulty lies is where taxa have been split since publication and insufficient data are available to surely assign the record to a currently recognized taxon.
+Straight-forward synonymy is only a minor problem; where the real difficulty lies is where taxa have been split since publication and insufficient data were given in the publication (or may have been unavailable) to surely assign the record to a currently recognized taxon.
 An example is the recent splitting of the genus Spermophilus into eight genera (Helgen et al. 2009).
 A literature record of "Spermophilus sp." without further information fails translation to a currently recognized genus.
-Likewise, the splitting of a species may leave no recourse but to assign a record to the taxon now nearest geographically to the fossil site.
-In many cases, the only solution is reexamination of the fossil material, not easily accomplished in a majority of cases.
+Likewise, the splitting of a species may leave no recourse but to assign a record to the related taxon now nearest geographically to the fossil site.
+In many cases, the only real solution is reexamination of the fossil material, not easily accomplished in a majority of cases.

 A word or two regarding identifications is advisable.
 Dealing with fragmentary material greatly increases the probability of misidentifications.
 Furthermore, identifications frequently are based in part on current geographic distributions.
 As an example, species of cottontail rabbits now limited to eastern North America (such as the Appalachian Cottontail) are not considered when identifying Southwestern cottontails.
-This is suggested as potentially important especially in herptiles.
+This is suggested as potentially important in herptiles, for example.
 Bell and Gauthier (2002) questioned the reliability of the general supposition that lizards and snakes were stable taxonomically and geographically throughout much of the Quaternary.
 They noted the circularity of reasoning in that the identifications of the fossils are based on the current distributions.
 They also pointed out that based on morphology alone, the majority of these Quaternary fossils cannot be identified to species on the currently known criteria.
 Driving home the difficulties in determining herpetological species identification, Bevers (2005) could find no mensural or morphological characters that as of themselves could surely discriminate any one of the 27 extant species of bufonid toads that he studied from all of the other 26 species.
-These uncertainties of identification, especially regarding the herpetological material, appertain to the records given in this current work.
+These uncertainties of identification appertain to the records given in this current work.